tfwillems/HipSTR/README.md

 In our opinion, all of these factors make **HipSTR** the most reliable tool for genotyping STRs from **Illumina** sequencing data.

 ## Requirements
-To compile HipSTR are required the following packages:
+To compile HipSTR, the following packages are required:
 - make
 - g++
 - zlib